five finger with leaves spread like an open hand

 Range

-Found throughout the North and South Islands, Stewart Island, and Chatham Islands in lowland and montane forests.
+Found throughout the North and South Islands, Stewart Island, and Chatham Islands.
 Most common in native forests, regenerating bush, and suburban gardens from sea level to 800 metres elevation.

 Endemism